microsoft/vstest-docs/RFCs/0003-Test-Execution-Protocol.md

-# RFC vstest-1002 dotnet-test protocol v2 - Execution
+# 0003 Test Execution Protocol

 ## Summary
 This note details the protocol improvements in the new dotnet-test integration with IDE's.
 The focus will be more on the delta with the older protocol and the breaking changes.